panjoel4/Python_for_Geoscientist-Pycon2020/README.md

 * [pyLEFA - LEFA GIS Tools](http://lefa.geologov.net/download-2/pylefa/)

 ## Implementation on Database Management System (Bonus)
 Unfortunately, I couldn't attach the code for the implementation on database management system.
 This is the property of my current company, so releasing the code is not possible.
-However, you can still see what we have done using python on our company page [here](http://horizon-perdana.co.id/products/hope-solution/) or you can watch this video, one of our portfolio.
+However, you can still see what we have done using python on our company page [here](http://horizon-perdana.co.id/products/hope-solution/) or you can click this thumbnail below, to watch the video of one of our portfolio.
 [![Watch the video](https://github.com/panjoel4/Python_for_Geoscientist-Pycon2020/blob/main/Images/thumbnail.PNG)](https://www.youtube.com/watch?v=UQr0DEzQQyw)

 ## Book Recommendation